 3. EU FP7 programme grant: Translational Research and Patient Safety in Europe (TRANSFoRm)- Scientific co-ordinator: Brendan Delaney.
 From March 2010 to May 2015

-Olga Kostopoulou (PI of Work Package 2: "Developing diagnostic support for primary care").
+Olga Kostopoulou (Lead of Work Package 2: "Developing diagnostic support for primary care").
 Researchers: Andrea Rosen, Thomas Round, Talya Porat.
 Amount allocated to WP2: €594,554

 1. Martine Nurek.
 "Predecisional information distortion in physicians' diagnostic judgements".
 Funding: LISS-DTP (London Interdisciplinary Social Science Doctoral Training Programme - ESRC).
 PhD awarded 2017.

 2. Amanda Woolley.
 "Clinical Intuition in General Practice: A Cognitive Psychology Perspective".
 Funding: Departmental doctoral grant.
 PhD awarded 2015.